 Types of Spina Bifida

 This occurs when the spinal cord and the meninges protrude out of the baby's back.
-Meninges are the membranes that cover the spinal cord in order to protect it.
-Babies born with this form of the illness are at high risk for a fatal injury.
+Meninges are the membranes that cover the spinal cord to protect it.
+Babies born with this form of the illness are at high risk of a fatal injury.
 As a result, babies typically need surgery within a few months of birth to correct the problem.
 The rarest and most severe type of spina bifida.

 This is what happens when the meninges protrude out of the baby's back, but the spinal cord remains in the same place.